platformsh/platformsh-docs/docs/src/security/web-application-firewall/fastly-waf.md

 ---
 title: Fastly Next-Gen WAF
-description: You can subscribe to the Fastly Next-Gen Web Application Firewall (WAF) through Platform.sh.
+description: Find out about the three offers you can choose from to subscribe to the Fastly Next-Gen Web Application Firewall (WAF) through Platform.sh.
 weight: 2
 banner:
     type: tiered-feature